How to Get a Plumber License in California

 - Choose your education provider carefully: Compare prices, format (online vs. in-person), and reviews.
 Some providers offer exam prep materials bundled with the course, which can save you money.
 Check the California Contractors State License Board (CSLB) website for a list of approved providers.

-- Don't rush the exam: With only 0 hours required, you can complete the education portion quickly — some providers offer accelerated programs that finish in 2-3 weeks.
+- Don't rush the exam: Since no pre-license education is required, you can focus directly on the application and exam process.
 Use practice exams to identify weak areas before scheduling your test date.

 - Start with an apprenticeship: Most states require 4-5 years of on-the-job training under a licensed plumber.
 Union apprenticeships (UA) and non-union programs both offer structured paths with paid training.